See Article Below

 CycleWight was formed to campaign for better cycle provision on the Island.
 We work with any organisation or individual that wishes to work towards that goal.
 The group also participates in ways to encourage more people of all ages to learn of the joys and benefits of cycling.

 Great news.
 The work on upgrading the bridle path around Quarr has been announced.
-The path is to close for approx 6 weeks from the 1st week of March.
+The path is to close for approx 6 weeks, date still to be confirmed.
 This is part of the work funded by the LSTF.
 The allocation of the money is now more visible in all kinds of ways.
 The most obvious is the Wroxall to Shanklin route being upgraded.
-There has also been the launch of the "Bicycle Island" initiative which is being run by Visit Isle of Wight.
-"Bicycle Island" Development Grants have also been launched.
-On the literature issued it says the two aims are:
+Work has also begun on improving the path from Quay Lane to the bridle path that leads to St Helens.

 The Cycle Festival -

 CycleWight has been contacted by a variety of concerned people about their safety on the roads.
 CycleWight are in discussion with various bodies on how this can be improved.
 Several people have written to the council as the Highway Authority.
 Please make sure you include your own Councillor in your letter/email.
 They are supposed to representing your views and concerns.
 The more people on the Council that know of your worries the more likely something is to happen.
 There is very little money for cycle infrastructure after the LSTF monies end.
 One way forward is to use paint as means of slowing traffic or providing a cycle facility eg joint use path, permissive cycle route (on the road).
 Do you have some suggestions?
 Some of the advanced stop lines at traffic lights are suffering from wear and tear.
 Where are they?
 Are there any place where you think they could be added?
 Please do contact us to compile a list.
 There is some information about vehicles overtaking cyclists from the Highway Code for your information.
 It is on the drop down menu, "Campaigns"